§ Advances to competitive Pokémon

 Shoddy Battle was designed in a modular fashion so that one part of the program could be used without the others.
 For example, several other projects used Shoddy Battle's implementation of the Pokémon game mechanics, including PokeNet Global, a now-defunct MMORPG.

 The modular nature of Shoddy Battle meant that it was relatively easy to write tools that interoperate with the software.
 For example, Martin wrote a tool to import teams from a plain text format.
-Cathy wrote a tool to generate teams based on the information in the Smogon Strategy Pokédex, a community-maintained repository of information on Pokémon game strategy.
+Cathy wrote a tool to generate teams based on the information in a community-maintained repository of information on Pokémon game strategy.
 (Unfortunately, this tool is no longer available as of December 2012.)
 Users released a number of interesting tools over the years.